 Herbal & Folk tradition

-Widely used in Far Eastern medicine, especially in the Ayurvedic tradition, where it is called Tulsi.
+Basil is widely used in Far Eastern medicine, especially in the Ayurvedic tradition, where it is called Tulsi.
 It has been a used as a powerful antidote to poisonous insect or snake bites.
-It has also been used against epidemics and fever, such as malaria.
+Basil has also been used against epidemics and fever, such as malaria.
 It improves blood circulation and the digestive system and in China it is used for stomach and kidney ailments.
 In the West it is considered a “cooling” herb and is used for rheumatic pain and irritable skin conditions.
-It is a popular culinary herb, especially in Italy and France.
+Basil is a popular culinary herb, especially in Italy and France.

 Basil has also been considered the King of Plants.
 Hindus placed twigs of basil on the chests of deceased loved ones to protect them from evil and to provide a safe passage into the next life.
 As an aphrodisiac, Italian women displayed basil to attract possible suitors and the men would present the women with basil twigs.